atlassian-archive/dataschool/dataschool/_chapters/learn-sql/midlevel/aggregate.md

 title: Aggregate Functions
 short: Aggregate
 meta_title: SQL - Aggregate Functions
 description: Learn about the COUNT function in SQL.
-The COUNT command is a commonly used aggregation function that takes whatever you give it and returns the count of how many there are.
+The COUNT command is used to returns the count of how many rows there are.
 This interactive SQL tutorial will teach you how to COUNT.
 number: 70
 section: Mid-Level
 authors:
 - _people/dave.md
 reviewers:
 - _people/matt.md
 image:
 is_featured: false

 ---